openaphid/openaphid.github.com/source/_posts/2012-04-29-openaphid-v0-dot-1-released.markdown

 * `Boilerplate-iOS`: [https://github.com/openaphid/Boilerplate-iOS](https://github.com/openaphid/Boilerplate-iOS).
 It's a template project for developing iOS games with OpenAphid.
 It's a good start point if you want to play with the APIs of OpenAphid by yourself.

-The [JavaScript API references](/api-doc/latest/index.html) of OpenAphid v0.1 is also published.
-It's still a bit rough right now.
+The [JavaScript API references](/api-doc/latest/index.html) of OpenAphid v0.1 is also available.
+It's a bit rough right now.
 We promise that it'll be improved in the future.

-## Future of OpenAphid
+## Highlights of OpenAphid

 v0.1 is just the start of OpenAphid.
-We admit that it's not ready for developing real product yet, but we'd like
+We admit that it's not ready for real product yet, but we'd like to highlight some characteristics of the project here.

+- OpenAphid APIs can be considered as the "DOM" APIs for 2D games on mobile devices.
+The internal binding layer is implemented in the similar approach as [WebKit](http://www.webkit.org/) does for binding native objects to the JavaScript engine in modern browsers.

+- The memory occupied by native objects is managed automatically.
+Compared to some other script based game engines, OpenAphid doesn't provide destroy API at script side for any native objects.
+Native objects that are created in JavaScript are managed by the JavaScript garbage collector as other pure JavaScript objects.

+- OpenAphid follows the standard specifications to implement some core features.
+Although the rendering system of OpenAphid is ported from Cocos2d-iPhone, which is not supported in browsers; the other APIs in OpenAphid are planed to follow W3C standards.
+For example, the `console` object in global scope is provided as it is in browsers; the `XMLHttpRequest` APIs are partially implemented in v0.1, and will be fully compatible to W3C specification in the future releases.
+And the touch event handling in OpenAphid is implemented as the DOM touch event APIs, which is totally different from Cocos2d-iPhone.

+- OpenAphid is fast and efficient.
+The benchmark result in the [previous post](/blog/2012/02/20/javascript-and-cocos2d-a-sneak-peek/) has been updated by using v0.1, which is slightly faster.
+We also evaluated the memory usage of OpenAphid on the same benchmark.